Sport and Fitness Research Cluster:

 - Pinchbeck, J (2016) ‘Rugby: A game of risk and reward’ [online].
 Openlearn.

-Simon Rea (@SimonRea4) is researching experiences of offender learners on sport and fitness courses.
+Simon Rea (@SimonRea4) is a Senior Lecturer in Sport and Fitness.
+He is researching experiences of offender learners on sport and fitness courses.
 The aims of this project are to understand why degree level study of sport and fitness is popular with offender learners and their experiences of studying whilst in prison.
 Also, he is interested in assessing the value of degree level study once offenders have been released from prison and the rates of recidivism.
 He has recently written a text book ‘Sports Science: A complete introduction’ and has contributed to 11 other text books.
 Recent publications include:

 - Rea, S. (2015).
 Sports Science: A complete introduction.
 London, John Murray Learning.